 Our work includes: • Advocating for social work responses to improve wellbeing through allyship and empowerment • Promoting policy and holistic practice that recognises diversity and intersecting experiences within the ageing population • Promoting social work in later life in education and professional development • Developing and sharing evidence about how social work contributes to positive ageing.

-Next meeting of the CSW SIG is on 10th February 2026, starting at 6.30pm.
+Next meeting of the CSW SIG is on Tuesday 12th May 2026, starting at 6.30pm.

 Internationally, Community-based Social Work (CSW) is definitely NOT dead in the water.